-According to the American Diabetes Association, one in every 10 people in the U.S. has diabetes.
+According to the American Diabetes Association, one in every ten people in the U.S. has diabetes.
 Millions remain undiagnosed, and an even greater number are considered prediabetic and at risk of progressing toward type 2 diabetes.

 What is diabetes?

 While there are different forms of diabetes, 90-95% of cases in adults are type 2 diabetes.
 Diabetes is a disease that occurs when blood glucose, also called blood sugar, is too high.
-Blood glucose is the body’s main source of energy and comes from the foods we eat.
+Blood glucose is the body’s primary source of energy and comes from the foods we eat.

 A hormone called insulin is responsible for delivering glucose to our cells for energy and regulating the level of glucose in the blood.
 When the body doesn’t make enough insulin or doesn’t use it well, glucose doesn’t reach our cells and ends up staying in our blood.
 Over time, having too much glucose in the blood can cause health problems, including heart or kidney disease, nerve damage, eye damage, or even blindness.